-The thematic areas were developed during Lekgotla held at sun City on the 06 - 08 may 2025.
-Below please note the thematic areas that focusses effort of the administration towards specific action that would creat build up towards long term goals.
 The Municipality has adopted a long-term strategy commonly known as Moses Kotane Long Term Development Strategy 2030 - 2053.
 The plan provides a comprehensive overview of the alignment and cascading of the goals and target set in for various departments and the National Development Plan.
 The same plan serves as a gateway development strategy document that take advantage of the location to future proof Moses Kotane Local Municipality.
 In developing this document, the IDP unit ensures that, all municipal key strategic plans such as IDP, SDF, Budget and other sector plans are informed by the plan, even though we still have departments not complying to aligning the programmes with the strategy.
+An Actionable development plan is required to ensure ths strategy does not become a white elephant in our archives.